We love to talk about our trips! (541) 450-9855

 Day 1 – Fly Bangkok to Paro, Bhutan; Visit the Rinpung Dzong

 If possible, it is a good idea to arrive in Bangkok a couple of days early to explore the city and adjust to the new time zone.
 You are responsible for lodging and meals while in Bangkok.
-Fly into Paro, taking in the majestic views of the eastern Himalayas as you descend into the narrow Paro Valley.
+Fly into Paro (7200 feet), taking in the majestic views of the eastern Himalayas as you descend into the narrow Paro Valley.
 This picturesque town of traditional houses nestles amid more than 100 historic sites and monasteries.

 Arriving at the Paro Airport in Bhutan